Technical requirements for Call Park in Lync Server 2013

 Topic Last Modified: 2013-11-07

 This section describes the following technical requirements for Call Park:

 Audio file requirements

 The Call Park application has the same hardware requirements as Front End Servers.
-For details about hardware requirements, see Server Hardware Platforms in the Supportability documentation.
+For details about hardware requirements, see Server hardware platforms for Lync Server 2013 in the Supportability documentation.

 The Call Park application has the same operating system requirements and software prerequisites as Front End Servers.
-For details about software requirements, see Server and Tools Operating System Support in the Supportability documentation.
+For details about software requirements, see Server and tools operating system support in Lync Server 2013 in the Supportability documentation.

 All Front End Servers and Standard Edition servers where the Call Park application is deployed must have the Windows Media Format Runtime installed for servers running Windows Server 2008 R2, or Microsoft Media Foundation for servers running Windows Server 2012 or Windows Server 2012 R2.
 For Windows Server 2008 R2, Windows Media Format Runtime is installed as part of Windows Desktop Experience.
 Windows Media Format Runtime or Microsoft Media Foundation is required for Windows Media Audio (.wma) files that Call Park plays for music on hold.